Robert Schwartzman: Career

 On November 16, 2004, the band issued their first DVD, Spit and Sweat.
 The hour-long documentary features interviews with the band and live performances from Los Angeles.
 The DVD also includes the videos for "Blueside", "I'm Shakin'", "If It Were Up to Me", and "Popstars", which was released as a never-before-seen video.
 Following their 2006 summer tour, the band began the recording sessions for their second album.
 Three songs from previous sessions ("Don't Come Around Again", "Paralyzed", and "Tell Me Soon"), were kept for their new album, Calling the World.
 On March 6, 2007, the single "When Did Your Heart Go Missing?" was released on their MySpace account, and was also used in commercials for the TV show Beauty and the Geek.
 The album was released to stores July 17, 2007, and debuted at #42 on the Billboard Top 100 Albums chart.

 Schwartzman released his first solo album, Double Capricorn, on October 25, 2011.
-All profits from the sale of the album will be donated to the Tibetan Healing Fund, to help build a new birthing center.
+All profits from the sale of the album were to be donated to the Tibetan Healing Fund, to help build a new birthing center.
 He scored the 2013 film Palo Alto with Dev Hynes of Blood Orange.

 In 2016, Schwartzman wrote and directed Dreamland, starring Johnny Simmons and Amy Landecker.
 It had its world premiere at the Tribeca Film Festival on April 14, 2016.
 It was released in a limited release and through video on demand on November 11, 2016.
 In 2018, he directed The Unicorn, starring Lauren Lapkus and Nick Rutherford.
 It had its world premiere at South by Southwest on March 10, 2018.